-Watching a newborn baby suffer from a serious injury or other form of medical condition during birth can be a traumatizing experience for parents, even more so when the injury or illness is caused by a medical professional’s mistake or error.
+Watching a newborn baby suffer from any form of personal injury or medical condition during birth can be a traumatizing experience for parents, even more so when the injury or illness is caused by a medical professional’s mistake or error.
 Although parents are conditioned to place a great deal of trust in doctors and medical professionals during the birthing process, it is an unfortunate reality that doctors and nurses may sometimes make mistakes that can leave newborns with permanent, life-altering injuries or other medical conditions.

 If a newborn child is displaying symptoms that are consistent with a specific type of birth injury or illness, it may be in your best interests to consult with an experienced personal injury attorney.
 You may be able to recover financial compensation to cover your child’s past and future medical expenses, lost earning potential, and other hardships resulting from the child’s injuries.

 Common Birth Injuries in Newborns